OfficeDev/teams-toolkit-samples/graph-connector-app/README.md

 1. Open the command palette and select `Teams: Provision`.
 You will be asked to select Azure resource group to provision the sample.
 1. Once provision is completed, open the command palette and select `Teams: Deploy`.

-### Preview the app in Teams
-1. Once deployment is completed, you can preview the APP running in Azure.
-In Visual Studio Code, open `Run and Debug` and select `Launch Remote (Edge)` or `Launch Remote (Chrome)` in the dropdown list and Press `F5` or green arrow button to open a browser.

 #### Usage of this sample
 1. The APP will look like this when it runs for the first time.